 Generally, life expectancy distributions to an eligible designated beneficiary must commence by December 31 of the year following the year of the original owner's death.
-However, if the original owner's spouse is the eligible designated beneficiary, distributions need not commence until December 31 of the year the original owner would have attained age 72, if later.
+However, if the original owner's spouse is the eligible designated beneficiary, distributions need not commence until December 31 of the year the original owner would have attained age 701/2 if the original owner was born before July 1, 1949, age 72 if the original owner was born on or after July 1, 1949, but before January 1, 1951, and 73 if the original owner was born on or after January 1, 1951, if later.
+Spouses have the option to select the earlier of when the distribution would start; either by stretch or by the end of the ten year rule.
 If the eligible designated beneficiary is the original owner's minor child, life expectancy payments must begin by December 31 of the year following the year of the original owner's death and continue until the child reaches the age of majority.
 Once the age of majority is reached, the beneficiary will have 10 years to deplete the account.